manncodes/ig-stories-covid-resoures/README.md

 # ig-stories-covid-resoures
-Scraper for fetching urgent needs from influencer's IG stories and keeping a realtime update on it.
+Scraper for fetching urgent needs from influencer's IG stories and keeping a real-time update on it.
-!
-Contact me for the Configuration file.
+--> Contact me for the Configuration file.

-!
-Open for Collaboration
+--> Open for Collaboration

 # Currently Done:
  - Fetch IG Stories from influencers